swift-nav/okcompute/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

 OKCompute is framework to make analysis stages clear, self documenting, and fault tolerant.

 Get started with :ref:`installation` and then get an overview with the :ref:`quickstart`.
-There is also a more detailed :ref:`tutorial` that shows how to create an application with OKCompute.
 A full reference is in the :ref:`api` section.

 Key Features
 ------------